Craphtr/why-are-customer-cohorts-declining-despite-stable-acquisition--a-lifecycle-diagnostic-using-GA4-data/README.md

 | Dec 2020 | 3.71 days                | 86%                     | 98%                      |
 | Jan 2021 | **1.49 days**            | **90%**                 | **100%**                 |

-### **The Paradox Explained:**
+- **The Paradox Explained:**

-Your activation speed improved 62%.
-Your activation coverage improved to 100% within 30 days.
-Yet your activation probability collapsed 79%.
+Activation speed improved by 62% while activation coverage improved to 100% within 30 days.
+Yet the activation probability collapsed 79%.

-- #### **What this means:**
+- **What this means:**

 The customers who do repeat are highly motivated and move quickly.
 But the vast majority—94% in January—never enter this funnel at all.
 They purchase once and vanish.

 >#### **Consultant's Note:**
 >This pattern is diagnostic gold.
 When speed increases but volume collapses, the system isn't broken—the filter is too tight.
-You are successfully serving only the most motivated customers while the majority leak out immediately post-purchase.
+We are successfully serving only the most motivated customers while the majority leak out immediately post-purchase.
 This is a fixable infrastructure problem, not a market problem.

-- #### **The Value Tier Collapse**
+### **The Value Tier Collapse**

 | Cohort   | Platinum | Gold | Silver | Bronze | **Value Concentration** |
 | -------- | -------- | ---- | ------ | ------ | ----------------------- |